salvioli/reacher/README.md

 - __observation space__ consists of 33 variables corresponding to position, rotation, velocity, angular velocities.

-- __action space__ is a vector with four numbers, corresponding to torque applicable to two joints.
+- __action space__ is a vector with four numbers, corresponding to torque applicable to two 2 degree of freedom joints.
   Every entry in the action vector should be a number between -1 and 1.

 The task is episodic.

 ### Solution criteria
 In order to solve the environment the agent must get an average score of +30 over 100 consecutive episodes.

+## Code description
+The code is organized in the following files:
+- _model.py_: this file implements the neural networks which are used by the DDPG agent, both the actor and critic
+- _ddpg_agent.py_: this file implements the DDPG algorithm
+- _reacher.py_: this file includes some utility functions used to orchestrate the agent and the environment with the objective of cleaning up the report file

 ## Getting started
 ### Prerequisites